 When your ornaments are all finished wrap them up as a special gift from your students to their families.
 It makes a great keepsake.

-We have created lots of other interesting crafts with our students over the years.
-We’ve collected them into a series posts you can check out.
+We have created lots of other interesting crafts and Christmas art projects with our students over the years.
+We’ve collected them into a series of posts you can check out.

 - Fingerprint Art: Use little fingerprints to make all kinds of wonderful Christmas themed creations like cards or ornaments.